ipandtcp/flog/README.md

 Golang simple file log
 ================

+### NOTE
-NOTE: This package will redirect stdout to info logfile and redirect stderr to err logfile when mode = release, All Debug log will igore when mode != debug
+This package will redirect stdout to info logfile and redirect stderr to err logfile when mode = release, All Debug log will ignore when mode != debug

 ### Example